When Your Partner Threatens Suicide

-You can’t be responsible for another person’s actions, no matter what – and this includes when your partner chooses to be abusive.
+You can’t be responsible for another person’s actions, no matter what – and this includes when your partner is abusive.
 An optional response is: “I think our relationship should be based on love and respect, not threats.
 I really care about you, but this is your choice and I can’t stop you from making it.”

 - Remember that no matter what your partner says, you don’t have to prove anything.

-Even though they might be saying something like, “If you really loved me, you’d stop me from killing myself,” the real truth is that there are unhealthy patterns in your relationship.
+Even though they might be say, “If you really loved me, you’d stop me from killing myself,” the truth is that there are unhealthy patterns in your relationship.
 Until those unhealthy patterns are addressed, they will most likely continue no matter how many times you give in to your partner’s demands.

-If your partner often says they’re going to kill themselves when things aren’t going their way, they’re not showing you love – they’re likely trying to control your actions.
+When your partner threatens to kill themselves when things don’t go their way, they’re not showing you love – they’re likely trying to control your actions.
 If this is the case, consider the tips above and try to get help where you can.
-You might try talking to a counselor or other professional therapist if that’s an option for you.
+You might consider talking to a counselor or other professional therapist if that’s an option for you.
 But remember, you are not your partner’s counselor, and you can’t force your partner to get help if they don’t want to.
 They have to make that choice for themselves.